Table of Contents

 Badia came from a modest family, but she could speak six languages, because of the international environment that existed in the Middle East when she was living there.

-In the same interview, Badia says that she travelled a lot for work during her career, to places such as South America and Europe.
+In the same interview, Badia says that she traveled a lot for work during her career, to places such as South America and Europe.

 She also says that she started her career as an actress and the style she was most famous for was the vaudeville music hall.